bdkim1737/fraud-detection-analytics/README.md

 # Fraud Detection Using Machine Learning

-## Overview
-This project builds machine learning models to detect fraudulent credit card transactions.
-Fraud detection is challenging because fraudulent transactions are extremely rare compared to legitimate transactions.

-The goal of this project is to compare multiple machine learning models and determine which approach best detects fraud while minimizing false positives.

-## Dataset
-Credit Card Fraud Detection Dataset from Kaggle.

-- Total transactions: 284,807
-- Fraud cases: 492
-- Fraud rate: ~0.17%

-## Models Implemented
-- Logistic Regression
-- Weighted Logistic Regression
-- SMOTE Logistic Regression
-- SMOTE Random Forest
-- XGBoost

-## Evaluation Metrics
-Because fraud datasets are highly imbalanced, accuracy is not a useful metric.
-Instead we evaluate models using:

-- Precision
-- Recall
-- F1 Score
-- ROC-AUC

-## Results
-The SMOTE Random Forest model produced the best balance between precision and recall, making it the most effective model for fraud detection.

-# Fraud Detection Using Machine Learning

 This project builds a machine learning system to detect fraudulent credit card transactions.

 ## Objective